 Reversible type Ischemic Neurologic Deficit (RIND) differs from TIA in that stroke symptoms last between 24 HOURS and THREE WEEKS.
 These symptoms may resolve spontaneously or after the administration of medications.

-Atherosclerosis is the most common cause of thrombotic strokes.
-Atherosclerosis is the formation of a thrombus along a vessel wall often due to endothelial damage.
+Atherosclerosis is the most common contributing factor of thrombotic strokes.
+Atherosclerosis is the formation of a plaque along a vessel wall.
 This causes progressive narrowing of the vessel lumen resulting in decreased blood flow.
+Rupture of an atherosclerotic plaque can lead to thrombus formation and acute cessation of blood flow.

 Embolic strokes are a type of ischemic stroke.
 They are most often due to a blood clot which forms in another part of the body and travels to the cerebral arteries where it may become lodged in smaller arteries, impeding blood flow.
 Embolic strokes have a rapid onset.